api3dao/oev-docs/docs/reference/airnode/latest/packages/adapter.md

 first trimmed to 31 characters, string `this is an example string that ` and afterwards converted to
 <code style="overflow-wrap: break-word;">0x7468697320697320616e206578616d706c6520737472696e6720746861742000</code>.

-You can use [ethers](https://docs.ethers.io/v5/) to decode the values off chain using the following snippet
+Use [ethers](https://docs.ethers.io/v5/) to decode the values off chain using the following snippet

 ```js
 const encoded =